Trainers Webinar #21

 E.Lobo

-Eliana Lobo is a native speaker of English and Portuguese.
+Eliana Lobo, M.A., CoreCHITM is a native speaker of English and Portuguese.
 Born in Brazil, Eliana obtained her master's degree in Bilingual Education from Brown University, where she taught Portuguese as a Teaching Fellow.
 She received a Fulbright Grant to conduct research in Brazil.
 Eliana is a Washington state registered court interpreter, a Washington state authorized medical interpreter, a certified Trainer of medical interpreters, and a CoreCHI™ healthcare interpreter.
 She has partnered with numerous organizations, including government and private entities, to design, develop, and deliver training programs for interpreters and interpreter trainers.
 She has many years of experience supervising teams of medical interpreters and overseeing the quality of language access services.
 Eliana is a CCHI Commissioner and a member of NCIHC, IMIA and CHIA.
 Eliana is also a member of the NCIHC’s Home for Trainers webinars work group.

-Natalya Mytareva is Managing Director of the Certification Commission for Healthcare Interpreters and one of its founding Commissioners.
+Natalya Mytareva, M.A., CoreCHITM is Managing Director of the Certification Commission for Healthcare Interpreters and one of its founding Commissioners.
 From 2000 to 2013, Natalya was Communications Director at the International Institute of Akron, a non-profit refugee resettlement agency in Ohio.
 She is the author and instructor of several courses for interpreters of languages of lesser diffusion.
 Natalya is a Russian interpreter/translator, and started her career as instructor of various interpretation/translation courses at Volgograd State University (Russia) in 1991.
 She holds a combined BA/MA degree from VSU in Philology & Teaching English as a Foreign Language.